 BACKGROUND

 Dzomo la Mupo work to preserve and revive cultural diversity in South Africa.
-Based in Thohoyandou in the Limpopo region, the organisation works to strengthen local communities in ecological governance by reviving indigenous seed, facilitating and encouraging intergenerational learning, and rebuilding confidence in the value of indigenous knowledge systems.
-The protection of sacred sites plays a vital role in indigenous living and hence it is core to the work of Dzomo la Mupo.The organisation was founded in 2007 by Mphatheleni Makaulule in response to concerns she heard through discussions with elders about how they can bring about necessary cultural and ecological revival.
+Based in Venda in Limpopo, S.A.
+The organization accompanies local communities in ecological governance by reviving indigenous seeds, facilitating and encouraging intergenerational learning, and rebuilding confidence in the value of indigenous knowledge systems.
+Protecting Zwifho Natural Indigenous forests plays a vital role in Indigenous living; hence, it is core to the work of Dzomo la Mupo.
+The organization was founded in 2007 by Mphatheleni Makaulule in response to concerns that are stimulated through discussions with elders about how they can bring about necessary cultural and ecological revival and bring back indigenous life practical life systemes..

 She was driven by her own concern that cultural values are being eroded and indigenous forests are facing mass destruction, which is causing discernable disorder within Mupo.
-They also join forces with other organisations with similar interests in the local region, for example the organisation ‘Mudzi wa vhurereli ha Vhavenda’, Vhangona cultural movement, Ndima community services and Vhembe traditional healers associations.
+They also join forces with other organisations with similar interests in the local region, for example the organisation ‘Mudzi wa vhurereli ha Vhavenda’, Vhangona cultural movement, Ndima community services and Vhembe traditional healers associations .

 OUR VISION